gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 ### Specifying the values of the parameters

 Back to the parameters.
 The first two are integers, that's pretty easy, but we want to say more about them.
-For example, I don't want them to be very big.
+For example, we don't want them to be very big.
 Having a child's poem with the _One Hundred Thousand and Thirty Three fish_ really won't do.
 In fact, what we really want is to say is there is finite notion of _fish-numbers_ and it's a map of integer to string representation.

 ```clojure
 (def fish-numbers {0 "Zero"